swiftgift/guidelines/STYLUS.md

 ## Units

-Use px for font-size, because it offers absolute control over text.
-Additionally, unit-less line-height is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the font-size.
+Use `px` for `font-size`, because it offers absolute control over text.
+Additionally, unit-less `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.

 **[⬆ back to top](#table-of-contents)**

 ## Specificity

-We never use IDs for styling.
-Leave dealing with IDs to JavaScript.
+We never use Ids for styling.
+Leave dealing with Ids to JavaScript.
 Style with classes.

 **[⬆ back to top](#table-of-contents)**